On Minimal Achievable Quotas in Multiwinner Voting: Related Work

 In this work, we go a step further and consider dynamic quotas. \citet{droop1881methods} — after whom the quota is named — already observed that elections often result in situations where more voters than the quota support a common candidate, raising the question of how to allocate the “excess” votes that such candidates receive.
 That being said, we take a quantitative perspective of proportionality, aiming to measure the extent to which a given committee satisfies proportional representation.
 Similar quantitative approaches have been explored in prior work \citep{bardal2025proportional, lackner2019quantitative, janson2018thresholds, janeczko2022complexity}.

-Closest related to ours is the extensive work by \citet{janson2018thresholds}, who studied and surveyed thresholds of proportionality.
-More specifically, he asked the question of the smallest proportion of voters that can be guaranteed a good outcome, where a good outcome corresponds to committees satisfying various proportionality notions.
-While he mostly focused on fixing the proportion of votes achievable by sequential Phragmén and Thiele rules, we consider more voting rules and look into approaches and results around the computational aspects of minimizing the quota. \\ More recently, \citet{bardal2025proportional} developed quantitative measures of proportionality in the ordinal setting, thereby strengthening the proportionality guarantees of so-called \emph{solid coalitions}.
-Their work primarily focused on empirical analyses of real-world data, whereas our study centers around the theoretical aspects of optimizing the $\alpha$-value in the approval setting and exploring results in the voter- and candidate-interval domain.
-In parallel to us, they introduced the parameter $\alpha$, which for values less than $1$ makes \emph{proportionality for solid coalitions} more demanding. \citet{SLB+17a} formalized proportionality in the ranking setting when voters have approval preferences and introduced a measure of group satisfaction within this setting.
+The work closest to ours is that of \citet{janson2018thresholds}, who studied and surveyed thresholds of proportionality.
+More specifically, he asked for the smallest proportion of voters that can be guaranteed a good outcome, where a good outcome corresponds to committees satisfying various proportionality notions.
+While he mostly focused on adjusting the proportion of votes achievable by sequential Phragmén and Thiele rules, we consider additional voting rules and examine computational approaches and results related to minimizing the quota. \\ More recently, \citet{bardal2025proportional} developed quantitative measures of proportionality in the ordinal setting, thereby strengthening the proportionality guarantees of so-called \emph{solid coalitions}.
+Their work primarily focused on empirical analyses of real-world data, whereas our study centers on the theoretical aspects of optimizing the $\alpha$-value in the approval setting and on exploring results in the voter- and candidate-interval domains.
+In parallel to us, they study the parameter $\alpha$, which for values less than $1$ makes \emph{proportionality for solid coalitions} more demanding. \citet{SLB+17a} formalized proportionality in the ranking setting when voters have approval preferences and introduced a measure of group satisfaction within this setting.